 In 2004, Dr. Tarlowe was selected as General Surgery Resident of the Year and was also voted into the prestigious Alpha Omega Alpha Honor Medical Society.
 Dr. Tarlowe then decided to pursue a career in Colon and Rectal Surgery.
 He was accepted into the fellowship program at North Shore-LIJ Health System based in Great Neck, NY where he received extensive training under the tutelage of Dr. John Procaccino, a prominent leader in the treatment of colon and rectal diseases.
 Dr. Tarlowe is certified by both the American Board of Surgery and the American Board of Colon and Rectal Surgery.
 He is a Fellow of the American Society of Colon and Rectal Surgeons (FASCRS) as well as a Fellow of the American College of Surgeons (FACS).

 Dr. Tarlowe opened his practice in September of 2007 in White Plains, NY and has privileges at White Plains Ambulatory Surgery Center, Rye Ambulatory Surgery Center and Montefiore Mount Vernon Hospital.
+Dr. Tarlowe was named a 2018 Castle Connolly Top Doctor in Colon & Rectal Surgery.
 He is a well- respected colorectal and general surgeon in the community and is looking forward to helping you to the best of his abilities.